-Assistant Commissioner Mark Fisher
+Assistant Commissioner Rhonda Blackmore

-He is a recipient of two Commanding Officer's Commendations, the RCMP Long Service Medal and is a Member of the Order of Merit of Police Forces.
+She is the recipient of the RCMP National Headquarters Division Commanding Officer's Commendation for Outstanding Service, the IODE Police Community Relations Award, the Queen Elizabeth II Diamond Jubilee Medal, the RCMP Long Service Bronze Clasp for 25 years of service and is a Member of the Order of Merit of Police Forces.

 - Date modified: